dms-viz/dms-viz-docs/introduction/getting-started/index.md

 Since the `.json` file created above should now be stored locally on your machine, you can upload this file using this approach.

 ### Remote

-Alternativley, if your raw `.json` file is hosted somewhere online – like on GitHub, for example – you can provide the link to this file by clicking on the `Remote` button under the `Upload Data` section.
+Alternatively, if your raw `.json` file is hosted somewhere online – like on GitHub, for example – you can provide the link to this file by clicking on the `Remote` button under the `Upload Data` section.

 <div align="center">
   <img src="/assets/remote-upload-example.png" alt="Remote Upload" />